Malavikaa02/Data-analysis/Analysis Of Health/README.md

   - **Key Insights**: Lists the number of recoveries by country/region.
 - **Gauge Chart**: Sum of Confirmed Cases
   - **Key Insights**: Displays the total number of confirmed cases.

+## Usage
+To access the dataset and view the visualizations: